tilburgsciencehub/website/content/topics/Manage-manipulate/manipulate-clean/numerical/pandas.md

 ```

-## Grouping
+## Grouping and reshaping data

+### Grouping

-It is often useful to split the data set into groups based on specific criteria and apply a function to each group independently.
+Grouping data allows you to split your dataset into groups based on specific criteria and perform operations on each group.

-To split your data into groups based on particular criteria or columns, you can use the `groupby()` method.
 Let's consider the following example DataFrame for student exam scores:

 {{% codeblock %}}
 ```python